5 Questions HR Leaders Have About COVID-19

 - Increases in employee distrust of or dissatisfaction with leadership.

-HR leaders must be empathetic leaders as they continue to keep employees informed.
+It's critical to be an empathetic leader as you continue to keep employees informed.
 Aragon recommends having an internal communications plan.
 Keep lines of communication open and easily accessible to employees as they search and wait for answers.
-Make sure they are up-to-date with the most current policies.
-Provide them with actionable guidance, such as encouraging furloughed employees to apply for unemployment straightaway.
+Make sure they are up-to-date with the most current policies, and provide them with weekly updates as guidelines change.
+You also need to provide them with actionable guidance, such as encouraging furloughed employees to apply for unemployment straightaway.
+If you are anticipating layoffs, it is important to communicate changes promptly and clearly.

 At Aragon Research, we are in a position to help guide organizations through these rapid changes.
 Schedule a free inquiry with us to get the advisory you need.

-2. How will our employees adjust to working remotely?
+2. How will our employees adjust to prolonged remote work?

 Remote work has many benefits.
 Some employees may be able to get more work done at home.
 Without a commute, many employees enjoy more flexibility in their schedule.
 However, remote work can present unique challenges that employees who are used to working in an office may be unfamiliar with.